Karen Thompson Medhi Professor Emeritus, College of Engineering

-Wendy C. Crone is a Professor in the Department of Engineering Physics and Department of Mechanical Engineering at the University of Wisconsin–Madison.
-She also holds affiliate appointments in the Department of Biomedical Engineering and the Department of Materials Science and Engineering.
+Wendy C. Crone is a Professor Emeritus in the Department of Engineering Physics and Department of Mechanical Engineering at the University of Wisconsin–Madison.
+She has also held affiliate appointments in the Department of Biomedical Engineering and the Department of Materials Science and Engineering, and was a Discovery Fellow with the Wisconsin Institute for Discovery.
 Her research is in the area of solid mechanics, and many of the topics she has investigated are connected with nanotechnology and biotechnology.
 She has applied her technical expertise to:

 - Improving fundamental understanding of mechanical response of materials